dassiorleando/microservices-registration-discovery-and-proxy/README.md

 A repository for a blog on how Spring Cloud promotes resilient service-to-service calls through service registries and service discovery: https://spring.io/blog/2015/01/20/microservice-registration-and-discovery-with-spring-cloud-and-netflix-s-eureka

-# Wath is new here
+# What is new here

 * https://github.com/joshlong/service-registration-and-discovery
 * + a consultation-service